How to Make Computer Music: A Step-by-Step Guide for Beginners

 making music with a computer with a digital audio workstation software installed

 Gathering some basic tools and gear is your first step into the world of electronic music production.
+It’s crucial to have a suitable desktop computer to handle the demanding tasks of music production.
 The essentials include:

 • A computer Digital Audio Workstation (DAW)